 It’s also where Van Gogh mutilated his left ear as his mental health deteriorated.

-Arles was the provincial capital of ancient Rome and has many ruins dating back to that era, including the 20,000-seat amphitheatre, now hosting plays, concerts, and bullfights.
+Arles, the provincial capital of ancient Rome, boasts many ruins from that era, including the 20,000-seat amphitheatre, which now hosts plays, concerts, and bullfights.

 How fabulous would it be to attend a concert in a 2000-year-old arena?